sourav22899/k-sets-problem/README.md

 ### Variants of k-experts
 * Sum-rewards (k-sets): `python sum_rewards.py with base_config dataset='DATASET_NAME' -p`
 * Pairwise-rewards: `python pairwise_rewards.py with base_config dataset='DATASET_NAME' -p`
+* Max-rewards: `python scratch.py with base_config dataset='DATASET_NAME' sample='top' -p`
+* Monotone-rewards: `python scratch.py with base_config dataset='DATASET_NAME' nfiles=1000 -p`

+### Camera ready Plots
+* Regret for Sum-rewards/Pairwise-rewards: `python getplots_sum_rewards_regret.py`
+* Regret for Max-rewards: `python getplots_max_rewards_regret.py`
+* Hit Rates for Sum-rewards and Monotone-rewards: `python getplots_hitrates.py`

+The log files are saved in `./logs/`, and plots are saved in `./figures/`.
+Please refer to the paper for the details of the hyperparameters for each experiment.

 ## Citation
-If you find this repo useful in your research, please consider to cite the following paper:
+If you find this repo useful in your research, please consider citing the following paper:

 ```
 @InProceedings{pmlr-v151-mukhopadhyay22a,